nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-12-12-uvm-and-test-plusargs.md

 ---
 ## Systemverilog system function for plusargs
-Systemverilog has two system functions for retrived the arguments (aka plusargs) from the command line, these are `$test$plusargs` and `$value$plusargs`.
+Systemverilog has two system functions for retriving the arguments (aka plusargs) from the command line, these are `$test$plusargs` and `$value$plusargs`.

 ### $test$plusargs(string)
-This system function receive a string as it input argument, then search through the plusargs in the command line.
+This system function receives a string as input argument, then search through the plusargs in the command line.
 If the **prefix** of any of the plusargs is matched with the provided string of the system function, this function return **non-zero** value.
 Usually, we will use this function as an expression in the consditional statement `if`-`else` as below example: